gtdeng/what-happens-when-FrontEnd/README.md

 - Browser initiates a TLS 3 way handshake checking for certificates to ensure an encrypted channel

-## ACTUAL REQUEST
+## HTTP GET REQUEST
 - Browser checks it's Cookies Storage (aka cookies jar) -- If found and not expired, Browser attaches a cookie with each subsequent request
-- Browser sends the actual Request for the resource
+- Browser sends a HTTP GET Request for the resource

 ## BACKEND RESPONSE
-- Backend Server processes request
+- Backend Server processes GET request
-- Backend sends 301 (redirects) if your requested url is missing 'www' or 'https'
+- Backend sends 301 (redirects) and restarts the process, if your requested url is missing 'www' or 'https'
 - The HTTP/web server (apache/nginx) processes the URL you entered
 - Backend sends 404 (not found) or continues it's resource generation
 - Backend code retries/generates the HTML and execute queries from the DB
-- Backend sends back a 200 (ok) RESPONSE to the web-server -- Backend normally sends HTML page to the browser via the HTTP channel -- Backend could send a ServiceWorker.js to establish a ServiceWorker, which improves page performance -- Backend could also perform "server-side rendering", rending the entire page on the backend and sending the associated html, css, js, state as an 'html string' which is then parsed by the client
+- Backend sends back a 200 (OK) RESPONSE to the web-server -- Backend normally sends HTML page to the browser via the HTTP channel -- Backend could send a ServiceWorker.js to establish a ServiceWorker, which improves page performance -- Backend could also perform "server-side rendering", rending the entire page on the backend and sending the associated html, css, js, state as an 'html string' which is then parsed by the client